Bay Area couple’s love grows stronger after kidney donation: ‘He shares a part of me’

 "I'll never be able to win another argument, because then she's going to come back, ‘Well, I did give you a kidney,’ so I'm probably just never going to win again.
 And that's okay," David said.

 This Saturday, David will be walking in a Zombie 5K.
-He's raising money for Hope Services, which provides services for seniors.
+He's raising money for Hope Services, which fosters independence for those living with disabilities, providing life skills, vocational training and employment services.
 For more information, click here